 If your child has been removed from your care due to Police intervention, it is in your best interests to acquire professional legal advice at your earliest convenience.
 At Cartwright King, we take a non-judgemental, professional approach to our client’s cases and acknowledge your right to legal representation.
 Our acclaimed Child Care solicitors are available to put your mind at ease by supporting you through the legal proceedings and represent you in court if the need arises.

 Everyone has the right to advice if they are dealing with child care issues and Police Protection Provisions.
 Our experienced lawyers are available at any time of day or night to help you.
 Our highly skilled Child Care team are here to take the worry off your hands.

 We will happily provide an initial free telephone consultation to discuss your situation in more detail and if you are happy to proceed with our services, you will either be quoted an estimated or a fixed fee on a private fee paying basis.
 In some cases, Legal Aid may be available.
 Our fees will be dependent on a variety of factors such as what your case entails and the duration of your case.
-Please feel free to contact us for a no obligation quote on 0808 168 5550 or email us using the enquiry form below.
+Please feel free to contact us for a no obligation quote.
+You can call us or email us using the enquiry form below.

 What is a Police Protection?

 Section 46 of the Children Act 1989 gives the police the power to either remove a child to suitable accommodation and keep him there or take such steps as are reasonable to ensure that the child’s removal from any hospital, or other place, in which he is then being accommodated is prevented.
 The police do not need to go to Court to do this.
 They simply need to have reasonable cause to believe that a child would otherwise be likely to suffer significant in order to use their powers.